syntasso/kratix-docs/docs/main/06-faq.md

 should be as low as possible for application teams.
 Application teams should only 'own' operations for aspects core to essential day-to-day delivery.

-### How do I scan/validate/sign-off/log a request from a user before deploying the resources associated with their requested instance from a Promise?

-Add images to the `xaasRequestPipeline` array inside the Promise definition to ensure all relevant steps are fulfilled prior to scheduling an instance.
-See [Writing a Promise](./guides/writing-a-promise)

 ### Is Kratix only useful for deploying simple services?

 Quite the opposite.
 Kratix is at its most powerful when deploying complex